Agent Basics

 πŸ“˜

-If importing into a different tenant than that the Assistant was exported from, if the custom fields referenced in the export bot definition are not exactly the same between the tenants, you may also get a message stating that the references to the custom fields need to be removed, and the Bot exported again before it can be imported.
+If importing into a different tenant than that the agent was exported from, if the custom fields referenced in the export bot definition are not exactly the same between the tenants, you may also get a message stating that the references to the custom fields need to be removed, and the Bot exported again before it can be imported.

 Dependencies